 Jessica has been a member of the Thunderhawk team for 8 years now, and was our very first employee!
 Matt and Christie took her under their wing as mentors.
 Not only did she attend all of their pet dog classes with her dogs as a student, she quickly began working as an assistant.
 Later she began handling and competing with Christie and Matt’s dogs in the Protection Sports Association (PSA), and she was briefly involved in the 4H program.

 Jess is an active foster, and has assisted a vast number of dogs for our local rescues over the years, including Shelly’s Angel’s Saving Strays (SASS) and All About Rescues and Fixin’ (AARF).
 By working through the hard cases, Jess has dramatically improved their adoption success.
-Currently she competes with her own dog in IPO/Schutzhund, PSA, Weight Pull, and is pursuing agility.
+Currently she competes with her own dog in IPO/Schutzhund, PSA, Weight Pull, and is pursuing rally obedience.